cap-js/docs/node.js/fiori.md

 - number of milliseconds like `1000`

 ::: info Technical background
 It can occur that inactive drafts are still in the database after the configured timeout.
-The deletion is implemented as a side effect of creating new drafts and there is no periodic job that does the garbage collection.
+The deletion is implemented as a side effect of creating new drafts and there's no periodic job that does the garbage collection.
 :::

 ### Differences to Previous Version